 Vancouver Art Gallery Plaza – LunarFest Celebrations

-In 2020 the main family-friendly Lunarfest celebrations take place in the Plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby on the weekend of January 25 & 26.
+In 2020 the main family-friendly Lunarfest celebrations took place in the Plaza outside the Vancouver Art Gallery on Georgia Street between Howe and Hornby on the weekend of January 25 & 26.

-The event runs from about 11:00 am until 6:00 pm on both days.
+The event ran from about 11:00 am until 6:00 pm on both days.
 Activities last year included crafts, fortune telling, live entertainment and various other activities.
-We expect 2020 details to be similar.
+We expect 2021 details to be similar.

 Lunarfest outside the Vancouver Art Gallery is a smaller festival-type-of-event that’s free to attend and suitable for young children and their families.

 Queen Elizabeth Theatre – A Musical Banquet

 Lunarfest features a major theatrical or musical production each year at the Queen Elizabeth Theatre which is located at 630 Hamilton Street in Vancouver.
 In 2020 it was a concert on Saturday, January 25, starting at 7:30 pm.